 There is growing interest and acknowledgement of the importance of lived experience of suicide.
 Lived expereince being defined as; having experienced suicidal thoughts, survived a suicide attempt, cared for someone through suicidal crisis, or been bereaved by suicide.
 The Special Interest Group on Lived Experience was launched in 2017 at […]

-It’s now more than 18 months since the onset of the COVID-19 pandemic.
-Almost 4 million people have lost their lives and 200 million people have been diagnosed with COVID around the globe.
+It’s now over 2 years since the onset of the COVID-19 pandemic.
+Almost 6 million people have lost their lives and 400 million people have been diagnosed with COVID around the globe.

 With a couple of months of 2022 already upon us, it is a good opportunity to review our goals and intentions for the months ahead.